About

 Before “FAQs”

 In the 1970s, I knew a turf extension specialist who plastered his office door, top to bottom, with pink “While you were out” messages.
 In that century people communicated across distances using an early audio instrument attached by a cord to the wall.
 Before this device disappeared it was called a “landline.”
 Throughout most of 1900s the mechanical “answering machine” did not exist.
-Instead, a human secretary answered for the extension specialist, said that he was out, and wrote a note of the time and subject of the call, and the caller’s name and “telephone” number.
+Instead, a human secretary answered for the extension specialist, said that the agent was out, and wrote a note of the time and subject of the call, and the caller’s name and “telephone” number.

 The plastered door montage recorded thousands of questions, but with no record of the answers, if they were even answered.
 There was no organization to the information.
-The door was a bulging pink badge of courage of how popular the guy was, or would have been, had he returned all his calls.
+The door was a bulging pink badge of how popular the agent was, or would have been, had he returned all his calls.
 The door was a treasure of ideas on turfgrass, a catalog of common practical problems.
 What we later called, “Frequently Answered Questions.”

 Drinking from a Fire Hose